-- 18. In face of the increasingly sophisticated international landscape, civil servants need to acquire a deeper understanding of the national development strategy and the evolving global order.
-We will enhance training for civil servants in learning more about the country's foreign affairs, through close collaboration with the Office of the Commissioner of the Ministry of Foreign Affairs in the HKSAR, so as to deepen civil servants' understanding of the international scene and the country's positioning which in turn enables them to act in better concert with the country's foreign affairs policy in handling the relevant areas of work. - 19.
-On the front of training for senior civil servants, we will collaborate with renowned Mainland institutions.
-We are working with Peking University to jointly design and organise a Master Programme in Public Policy, and will arrange for senior civil servants to attend this programme to be launched in 2022.
-The whole programme will last for two years, with the first year to be attended in Peking University.
-Moreoever, since 2021, we have provided sponsorship for senior civil servants nominated by their departments to attend the Project of Hong Kong Public Administrative Talents, Executive Master of Public Administration Programme, Tsinghua University, so as to broaden their horizons and enhance their expertise in public administration.
-We will continue to offer sponsorship for this programme.
+18. In face of the increasingly sophisticated international landscape, civil servants need to acquire a deeper understanding of the national development strategy and the evolving global order.
+To deepen civil servants' understanding of the international scene and the country's positioning, we will enhance training for civil servants in learning more about the country's foreign affairs through close collaboration with the Office of the Commissioner of the Ministry of Foreign Affairs ("OCMFA") in the HKSAR.
+This will enable them to act in better concert with the country's foreign affairs policy in handling the relevant areas of On 17 December 2021, the Civil Service College and the work.
+OCMFA jointly held a thematic briefing session on "International Landscape and China's Foreign Relations in 2021" delivered by the Commissioner, Mr Liu Guangyuan.
+Starting from January 2022, the Civil Service College would run in collaboration with the OCMFA a series of monthly talks on the country's foreign affairs.
+The first talk of the series took place on 27 January 2022.
+The topic of the talk was "In-depth Study of Xi Jinping Thought on Diplomacy for a Brighter Future of Hong Kong", and was delivered by the Director-General of the Policy Planning Department of the Ministry of Foreign Affairs, Mr Miao Deyu.

+19. On the front of training for senior civil servants, we will strengthen collaboration with renowned Mainland institutions.
+For the Master Programme in Public Policy jointly designed and organized with the Peking University, the inaugural programme will be launched in September this year.
+The duration of the whole programme is two years, with the first year to be attended in the Peking University.
+We will civil around senior arrange for 15 servants from different bureaux/departments to attend the programme.
+Moreoever, since 2021, we have been providing annual sponsorship for senior civil servants nominated by their departments to attend the Project of Hong Kong Public Administrative Executive Master Public Talents, of Administration Programme, Tsinghua University, so as to broaden their horizons and enhance their expertise in public administration.